A Better Way to Budget

-Know our fixed monthly expenses.
+1.We know our fixed monthly expenses.
 Most of our income is reserved for that.

 Included in our fixed expenses beyond the mortgage, insurance, heating, hydro, cable bills are:

-- Money to savings accounts to save for major home improvements
+- Money to savings accounts to save for major home improvements (say $100 per month)

-- Money for travel
+- Money for travel (another $50 per week).